 The Community and Cultural Hall

-The MRC community and cultural Hall was therefore named Alfred-Langevin Hall in honor of this visionary, who built an institution without which Huntingdon would probably have not been the same after the Great Depression caused by the 1929 stock market crash.
+The MRC cultural Hall was therefore named Alfred-Langevin Hall in honor of this visionary, who built an institution without which Huntingdon would probably have not been the same after the Great Depression caused by the 1929 stock market crash.
 Alfred Langevin, whose ambitious project created many jobs in the region and led to the injection of capital, offered the town of Huntingdon a chance to grow and thrive over a long period of time.

 The five window screens in the Alfred Langevin Cultural Hall have been conceived in 2004 and created in 2005-2006, by Detlef Gotzens, an artist living in the municipality of Saint-Chrysostome, Quebec.
 Supported by metal frame structures that are part of the interior skin of the Hall space, these pieces are not conceived to be traditional stained glass windows, but contemporary architectural art glass.
 The design concept takes variety in art into consideration as a metaphor of the multitude of art forms that is represented in different color schemes as well as shapes and forms.
 This creates a mood that takes the visitor in a meditative state of mind, and focus on the activities to be attended in the Hall, without the visual influence of the outside world.

 The artist uses traditional painting techniques on the glass to achieve the graphic expressive line effect against the light to create more dynamic movement.
 All the glass used in the project is mouthblown German antique glass that comes from a glass foundry in Bavaria, made the same way since over a thousand years, with the brilliance and color quality exceptional in the world.
 The lead that is used to assemble the windows comes from Belgium, the best quality lead available.